The Faculty of Industrial Engineering and Management offers programs leading towards advanced degrees in the following areas:

 Students enjoy a professional connection with the Technion Statistics Laboratory, located in the faculty and which conducts a range of research studies, both in partnership with Technion researchers and on behalf of industry and government bodies.

 The program is for students holding bachelor’s and master’s degrees, with a high level of academic achievement, in the natural sciences, engineering, mathematics, or statistics.

 The master’s degree (and doctoral) program in Behavioral and Management Sciences is suitable for students interested in developing an academic career in organizational psychology, human factors engineering, thinking and decision making, or consumer behavior.
 The program also fits students interested in working in research and consulting roles within organizations.
 The program imparts a high level of expertise in applied research.

-- Cognitive Psychology and Human Factors Engineering
+- Master of Science in Behavioral and Management Sciences – Cognitive Psychology and Human Factors Engineering (with thesis)

 - Master of Science